blakechambers/machinist-mongoid/README.md

 # Machinist::Mongoid

-This library is intended to support machinist 2.0 factories within Mongoid 3.x codebases.
-It's inspired by the existing [machinist_mongo][mm] gem that doesn't support mongoid 3.x.
+This library is intended to support machinist 2.0 factories within Mongoid 3.x and 4.x versions.
+It's originally inspired by the existing [machinist_mongo][mm] gem.

 ## Installation